IgorVaryvoda/video-captions/README.md

 4. Copy `.env.example` to `.env`:
    ```
    cp .env.example .env
-   # Edit .env if you want to change the Whisper model size
+   # Edit .env to add your OpenAI API key
    ```
 5. Run the application:
    ```